Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Barnsley has 24 active public transport stops, all serving buses.
-These stops are covered by 29 different routes that together facilitate 380 weekly passenger trips.
-The accessibility of transport in Barnsley is rated as excellent, with residents on average located 189 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
+Barnsley has 24 active public transport stops, all of which are bus stops.
+These stops are served by 29 different routes that together facilitate 380 weekly passenger trips.
+Transport accessibility in Barnsley is rated as excellent, with residents on average located 189 meters from the nearest transport stop.
+The area is predominantly residential, with most residents commuting outward.
 Cars remain the primary mode of transportation, used by 96% of residents.
-On average, there are 2.0 vehicles per dwelling, surpassing the regional average.
+On average, there are 2.0 vehicles per dwelling in Barnsley, which is higher than the regional average.

-According to the 2021 Census, 15.5% of Barnsley's residents work from home, which may be influenced by COVID-19 conditions.
-Across all routes, service frequency averages 54 trips per day, translating to roughly 15 weekly trips per stop.
+According to the 2021 Census, 15.5% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency across all routes averages 54 trips per day, equating to approximately 15 weekly trips per individual stop.

 Frequently Asked Questions - Transport